AllenInstitute/MIES/README.md

 GUI is used to control and observe data acquisition in real time.
 The DataBrowser is used to browse acquired data.
 All three interfaces may be operated in parallel.

-The Wavebuilder is used to create a series of related sweeps called a stimulus set.
+The Wavebuilder is used to create a series of related sweeps (i.e. timeseries) called a stimulus set.
 A sweep is composed of up to 99 epochs.
 Each epoch can contain one of seven different waveforms types, arbitrary combinations of waveform types, or a custom waveform.
 A custom waveform can be a sweep from a different stimulus